Silanael/ardrive-cli-v1/README.md

 Dockerfile and support scripts by Silanael, ardrive-cli by the ArDrive team

-## Important notice
+## Important notice and disclaimer
 This Dockerfile has mostly been created for the sake of historic preservation at the advent of more capable and (hopefully) bug-free v2 CLI.
 Though it is fully functional, **production use is not recommended**.
-Using it to store files comes with some risks, so, carefully read this document through before proceeding.
-Also, ardrive-cli may be buggy and result in monetary loss, nor can I guarantee my work to be free of bugs either.
+Using it to store files comes with some risks, so, carefully read this document through before proceeding. ardrive-cli may be buggy and result in monetary loss, nor can I guarantee my work to be free of bugs either.
 I take no responsibility for damages caused by the use of this image or any of the files associated with it - **use at your own risk**

 ## What is this thing?